PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities:**

-- Grade (asynchronously) students' work and provide feedback for ~4-8 hours a week
+- Grade (asynchronously) students' work and provide feedback for ~4-8 hours a week (on weeks when grading takes place, which is more or less every 2 weeks).

 - Attend (and participate in) grading consistency meetings (most likely online) taking place on Thursdays 4:30PM-5:30PM